 Philip, Leslie, Halyard & the (late) fat cat Jake

-Philip & Leslie began sailing together in 1991 when they bought a small aging weekender sailboat from a neighbor and set about to learn to sail on the chilly waters of the Puget Sound of Washington State in the USA.
+Philip & Leslie began sailing together in 1991 when they bought a small aging weekender sailboat from a neighbor and set about to learn to sail on the chilly waters of the Salish Sea in the western USA and Canada.
 Since 2003, they have been living aboard Carina and cruising the wide Pacific, moving slowly so as to savor the experience of immersion into the amazing diversity of the world's cultures.
 Active in the Seven Seas Cruising Association, Carina's crew serve as commodores, roving ambassadors, frequent contributors to the SSCA bulletin and are recipients of the prestigious Clean Wake Award.
 In March 2018 both Leslie & Philip were named members of the Cruising Club of America.
 They are frequent seminar speakers and authors of dozens of articles.

 Leslie is the scientist of the family.
 A microbiologist by training, she enjoys applying her love of biology and her talent for visual communications into our cruising adventures.
 Her technical and management career beyond the bioresearch laboratory included such diverse positions as two stints as a corporate vice-president, biotechnical services manager, bioresearch technology consultant, bio-applications specialist and college instructor.
 She has written or co-authored scores of published works of all complexity from scientific papers to presentations to newsletters, brochures & press releases on subjects as diverse as bioseparations, amateur radio, human nutrition, cruising destinations, rigging & sail repair.
 Her tenacious research technique and attention to detail serves her well in her roles as navigator, parts procurer, tool-fetcher, fact-checker and webmistress.
-She holds a USCG 50-Ton Master's License.
+She holds a USCG 50-Ton Near Shore Master's License with Towing and Sailing Endorsements.

 Philip spent his long career in banking operations in rural New Hampshire and in Washington State.
 Just before he retired to his job as co-captain of Carina, he was a founding executive in two separate successful de novo community banks, a fun and rewarding denouement.
 He is a passionate foodie and chef and a warm and generous host, and has a soft spot in his heart for small children and boatyard cats, and a coin his pocket for the truly underprivileged.
 He has a sharp memory for the written word and a razor-edged editorial pen, which combined with a witty writing style brings balance to Carina's writing team.
 Publishing credits include works in: Good Old Boat, Ocean Navigator, Latitudes & Attitudes, Cruising Helmsman, Ocean Voyager, Cruising World, 40 Degrees North, Latitude 38, Blue Water Sailing and the SSCA Bulletin.